epfl-lasa/graphical_programming_interface/README.md

 ```
 Back & Front end is split in libraries, which are further split in modules.
 This allows

+### State Hirarchy

+States - Robot & Interface:
+Compliant - Stop - Running

+### Module Container
+Nomenclature Introduction

+# Application

+# Task
+Task is

+# Action
+An action is the most basic module that can exist.

+# Module
+A module is

+# Block
+Block is the visual element created for a 'module'

+# Link
+Links two different modules

+# Line
+Line is the visual element which is created from a link between modules

 ## Build Setup
 ``` bash